 There are 2 components 1) Personal Investigation (60%) which contains practical work and a small guided written study.
 2) An externally set assessment (40%).
-Students have the opportunity to develop their skills in painting, drawing, print making and 3D work.
+Students can develop their skills in painting, drawing, print making and 3D work.
 They can explore and investigate their own ideas with step-by-step guidance from teacher-led tutorials.
 There are also trip opportunities such as visits to the Tate, The Saatchi and Curwen Print Centre.